B-Real: Musical career

 Aside from Cypress Hill, B-Real has been involved in several other musical projects.
 In 1996, he contributed to the soundtrack for the movie Space Jam.
 In 2002, he teamed up with Mellow Man Ace and Son Doobie for the short-lived Serial Rhyme Killas, which released one 12" single in 2002.
 The group recorded a full-length debut album, entitled Deluxe Rapture, but it was never released.
-B-Real formed a rap metal group, Kush, with Deftones guitarist Stephen Carpenter and Fear Factory members Christian Olde Wolbers and Raymond Herrera.
+B-Real formed a rap metal supergroup, Kush, with Deftones guitarist Stephen Carpenter and Fear Factory members Christian Olde Wolbers and Raymond Herrera.
 According to B-Real, Kush is more aggressive than other bands in the genre.
 He was also previously a member of the group The Psycho Realm, and in 2007 announced that he would collaborate with Sick Jacken once again on a new album.
 He revealed in an interview that he plans on recording a "vs." album with Cypress Hill member DJ Muggs.

 From 2005 to 2007, B-Real released three mixtapes as a solo artist: The Gunslinger, The Gunslinger Part II: Fist Full of Dollars and The Gunslinger Part III: For a Few Dollars More.
 He released his first solo album, entitled Smoke N Mirrors, in 2009.
 He was a guest artist on the Snoop Dogg single "Vato", from Snoop Dogg's 2006 album Tha Blue Carpet Treatment.
 In 2017, he was featured on the Hollywood Undead song "Black Cadillac" from the band's fifth album Five.

 From 2016 to 2019, he was part of the group Prophets of Rage, along with Chuck D and former members of Rage Against the Machine.